1. Objectives of this policy

 By phone on: (02) 8274 2898

-If you are still not satisfied with our review, you may take your complaint to a recognised external dispute resolution scheme and we can provide you details of such a scheme.
+If you are not satisfied with our review, you may take your complaint to the Australian Financial Complaints Authority (AFCA) which is a recognised external dispute resolution scheme.
+We can provide you with contact details for AFCA.

 12. How we de-identify or destroy any personal information held by us when we no longer require it